chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 #### Sorry for the Users and Followers

 ### Update 07 June 2019
-- AirportBrcmFixup.kext update Bluetooth kext
+- AirportBrcmFixup.kext update Bluetooth kext for 10.14

 ### Is a project to make easier installation of macOS on HP ProBook, EliteBook Laptop